venustheme/Ves-Video-Landing-Page/README.md

 Step 6: After opening Stores­ >>Configuration >­>Advanced >­> Advanced, the module will be shown in the admin panel

-## 3. What make people fall in love with LOF marketplace extensions
+## 3. What make people fall in love with the extensions

 ### Fully Responsive video landing page
 The extension lets you create a responsive landing page for different devices such as: mobile, tablets, laptop, PC.